Judge throws out Maryland congressional map over ‘extreme’ gerrymandering

 “It was plainly drawn with an intent to hurt the Republican Party’s chances of electing anyone in Congress,” said Trende, who most recently served as a special master tapped by the Virginia Supreme Court to redraw its congressional and legislative maps.

-Robert Popper, an attorney with right-wing legal activism group Judicial Watch, urged the judge to take a “walks-like-a-duck” approach to evaluating the map.
-If several metrics the experts used indicate the map is a partisan gerrymander, it is probably a partisan gerrymander, he said.

-“Gerrymandering is altering electoral districts for partisan gain,” Popper said in his closing argument.
-“How does one prove it?
-A gerrymander is what it does.”
+Battaglia found Trende’s testimony convincing, agreeing that “Republican voters and candidates are substantially adversely impacted by the 2021 Plan.”
+But she said Maryland did not show it had any “compelling interest” to rationalize those adverse effects on Republicans.

-But the Maryland Attorney General’s Office repeatedly pointed out that there is nothing in the Maryland Constitution that forbids map-drawers from making political considerations when drawing maps, and that there is no way to determine if partisanship in a map is “extreme.”
+The Maryland Attorney General’s Office repeatedly argued that the state constitution’s provisions laying out criteria for legislative districts — that they should be compact and give regard to natural boundaries and political subdivisions — only applied to state legislative districts, not congressional.
+They also pointed out that there is nothing in the Maryland Constitution that forbids map-drawers from making political considerations when drawing maps, and that there is no way to determine if partisanship in a map is “extreme.”

-Battaglia acknowledged on numerous occasions that that was the heart of the case — how much partisanship is too much?
+Battaglia acknowledged on numerous occasions that this was the heart of the case — how much partisanship is too much?

-But she ultimately still applied the state’s requirements for drawing legislative districts to the congressional districts to find that it is unconstitutional.
+But she ultimately still applied the state’s requirements for drawing legislative districts to the congressional districts to find the map unconstitutional, noting nothing in the constitution “explicitly” says those rules shouldn’t apply to congressional districts.

-An expert witness for the state, Allan Lichtman, a history professor at American University, argued that the congressional map was not a partisan gerrymander, and that there was nothing extreme about Maryland’s map.
-He pointed in part to the fact that if Democrats in the General Assembly “were intent on destroying a Republican district, they could have done that — but they didn’t.”
-While Biden would have won Harris’s district by just under 1 percentage point in 2020 under the new lines, Lichtman and others anticipate it still favors Harris.
-Lichtman said it is “instructive” that the General Assembly chose not go further to make the 1st District safer for a Democrat.
+She was not persuaded by the state’s expert witnesses who argued legislators were free to make political considerations and that this map was not a partisan gerrymander.

+Battaglia, citing a past ruling, noted that political considerations are valid but cannot trump constitutional requirements — and in this case, she said, that is what happened.

+Del.
+Neil Parrott (R-Washington), who is seeking the Republican nomination in Maryland’s 6th Congressional District, said the decision marks a watershed moment for Maryland elections.

+“This decision, should it stand, will not just impact this map, but maps for decades to come because this says you will follow the Maryland Constitution and the rules in the Maryland Constitution when you draw congressional maps, ” he said.
+“The state said we can draw a line across the state and that would be an equal map as long as the population was equal. … They declared they could do any map they wanted as long as the population was the same and Judge Battaglia said no, you’re going to follow the Maryland Constitution.”

-If the state does appeal and Battaglia’s ruling stands, that could upend how the Democratic-controlled General Assembly draws congressional maps in the future, possibly imposing new restraints that have never existed.
+If the state does appeal and Battaglia’s ruling stands, that could upend how the Democratic-controlled General Assembly draws congressional maps in the future, possibly imposing new restraints that have never existed before.

 Maryland Democrats have often used their partisan advantage in the State House to draw maps favoring Democrats, and have admitted in past litigation to drawing the 2011 map to make it hard for a Republican to be elected in Maryland’s western 6th Congressional District.
 A federal judge famously remarked that the 2011 maps’ 3rd Congressional District resembled a “broken-winged pterodactyl lying prostrate across the state.”
 But partisan-gerrymandering challenges to that map did not ultimately succeed.